99robots/99robots-header-footer-code-manager/readme.txt

 Header Footer Code Manager by 99 Robots is a easy interface to add snippets to the header or footer or above or below the content of your page.

 = BENEFITS =
-Here are some of the problems this plugin solves:
 * Never have to worry about inadvertently breaking your site by adding code
 * Avoid inadvertently placing snippets in the wrong place
 * Eliminate the need for a dozen or more silly plugins just to add a small code snippet - Less plugins is always better!